 5. Dispute resolution

-5.1 Authors involved in disputes over authorship (such as inclusion, exclusion or the order of listed authors) should first attempt to resolve the dispute by discussion with the persons involved.
+5.1 Authors involved in disputes over authorship, such as inclusion, exclusion or the order of listed authors, should first attempt to resolve the dispute by discussion with the persons involved.
 Any person involved in a dispute may seek advice from a research integrity advisor.

 5.2 Disputes between authors that cannot be resolved by discussion should be referred to the relevant head of school or research centre director who may attempt to resolve the dispute through mediation.